open/close all folders

 - The video version of Michael Jackson's "Thriller" has all the choruses moved to the end of the song instead of between verses, with Vincent Price's rap coming before the choruses.
 The bridge is also omitted.

-- The video version of DragonForce's "Through the Fire and Flame" is only 5 minutes long while the original version is 7 minutes long.
+- The video versions of DragonForce's "Through the Fire and Flame" and "Operation Ground and Pound" are only about 5 minutes long while the original versions are over 7 minutes long.

 - The Beatles made videos for both sides of their "Hey Jude"/"Revolution" single.
 Both are filmed performances, semi-live (live vocals with at least some instruments synched from the recordings).
 The "Revolution" video is a hybrid of the single "Revolution" and the album version "Revolution 1", with the harder sound and faster tempo of the single but the "shoo-be-doo-wah" backing vocals from the album version.
 "Hey Jude" is a good minute shorter than the single, and if you listen to the long coda, Paul McCartney ad-libs different words, like when he gives a Shout-Out to The Band by quoting the "take a load off, Fanny" chorus from Band single "The Weight".

 - The Beatles also did this in the Let It Be film.
 The versions of "Let It Be" and "The Long And Winding Road" performed in the movie are different takes than the ones used in the soundtrack album.

 - Phil Collins' "In The Air Tonight"—the video version has a noticeably harder drumbeat than the album version.